Double layer (surface science): Helmholtz

 When an electronic conductor is brought in contact with a solid or liquid ionic conductor (electrolyte), a common boundary (interface) among the two phases appears.
 Hermann von Helmholtz was the first to realize that charged electrodes immersed in electrolyte solutions repel the co-ions of the charge while attracting counterions to their surfaces.
 Two layers of opposite polarity form at the interface between electrode and electrolyte.
-In 1853 he showed that an electrical double layer (DL) is essentially a molecular dielectric and stores charge electrostatically.
+In 1853, he showed that an electrical double layer (DL) is essentially a molecular dielectric and stores charge electrostatically.
 Below the electrolyte's decomposition voltage, the stored charge is linearly dependent on the voltage applied.

 This early model predicted a constant differential capacitance independent from the charge density depending on the dielectric constant of the electrolyte solvent and the thickness of the double-layer.

-This model, with a good foundation for the description of the interface, does not consider important factors including diffusion/mixing of ions in solution, the possibility of adsorption onto the surface, and the interaction between solvent dipole moments and the electrode.
+This model, while a good foundation for the description of the interface, does not consider important factors including diffusion/mixing of ions in solution, the possibility of adsorption onto the surface, and the interaction between solvent dipole moments and the electrode.